noob-hackers/grabcam/README.md

 $ mv (image name with .png) /sdcard

+Now go and chek your gallery for victim image...

 * Now you need internet connection to continue further process...

 * You can select any option by clicking on your keyboard